 - Lease alternatives: Consider if you prefer lower monthly payments and newer vehicles

-Let's see how the competitive environment affects actual loan costs:
+Here's a hypothetical example showing how the competitive environment could affect loan costs:

 Warning Signs to Watch For